spongedsc/pathways/doc/standards/callsystem.md

 ##### `version()` -> `String`
 This is the version of the callsystem.
 This value is used to organise multiple versions of the same callsystem when a callsystem with versioning is used.

+##### `releaseDate()` -> `Date`
+This is the release date of the callsystem.
+This value is used to sort the callsystems with versioning in order to satisfy the specification's requirement of flexible versioning schemes.

+If the release date is not specified, Core will use the current date.

 ##### `capabilities()` -> `CallsystemCapabilities[]`
 An array of capabilities that the callsystem supports.
 Valid capabilities are listed in the [CallsystemCapabilities](#callsystemcapabilities) enum.